-In the past, before the world made me preoccupied with trying to make money all the time and necessarily using a computer to do it, I enjoyed computer music production as a fulfilling/frustrating hobby.
+In the past, before the world made me preoccupied with unsuccessfully trying to make money all the time and necessarily using a computer to do it, I enjoyed computer music production as a fulfilling/frustrating hobby.

 Looking back, there is an overall lack of substantial creativeness, the whole thing being mostly a failed technical exercise.
 Very occasionally, though, I still get that nice feeling of having accidentally made sense despite having no clue.
 Trying to get a clue, sadly, hasn't really helped since.

 Here are some things that I think stand out as actual valid achievements in order of coherent successfulness, accompanied by awkward retrospective comments...